DeltaResero/GC-Wii-Linux-Kernels/README.md

 ***
 **_Linux kernel for GameCube/Wii/vWii (Branch Version: 3.12.11)_**
 ***

-This is the 3.12.y GC/Wii Linux kernel branch.
+NOTE: Well, this worked at some point.
+Going to have to track which patch broke this and 3.10.y This is the 3.12.y GC/Wii Linux kernel branch.
 A full copy of this repository can be downloaded by using git to clone the full repository as shown below.

     git clone https://github.com/DeltaResero/GC-Wii-Linux-Kernels.git